arangodb/docs/3.9/aql/functions-miscellaneous.md

 - returns **doc** (document\|array\|null): the content of the found document, an array of all found documents or *null* if nothing was found

-{% hint 'info' %}
+{% hint 'warning' %}
-Note that it is preferred to use subqueries or the `FOR` function with filters over `DOCUMENT()`, since this won't be able to use indices.
-The `FOR` function can then be combined with filters supporting sorting.
+It is recommended to use subqueries with the [`FOR`](aql/operations-for.html) loop using filters over `DOCUMENT()`.
+The `FOR` loop can then be combined with filters supporting sorting to return an array of documents in guaranteed order.
 {% endhint %}

 **Examples**